Alfred, Lord Tennyson: Poet Laureate

 Tennyson continued writing into his eighties.
 He died on 6 October 1892 at Aldworth, aged 83.
 He was buried at Westminster Abbey.
 A memorial was erected in All Saints' Church, Freshwater.
 His last words were, "Oh that press will have me now!".
 He left an estate of £57,206.
 Tennyson Down and the Tennyson Trail on the Isle of Wight are named after him, and a monument to him stands on top of Tennyson Down.
 Lake Tennyson in New Zealand's high country, named by Frederick Weld, is assumed to be named after Tennyson.

 He was succeeded as 2nd Baron Tennyson by his son Hallam, who produced an authorised biography of his father in 1897, and was later the second Governor-General of Australia.

 Tennyson and the Queen

-Although Albert, Prince Consort, was largely responsible for Tennyson's appointment as Laureate, Queen Victoria became an ardent admirer of Tennyson's work, writing in her diary that she was "much soothed & pleased" by reading In Memoriam A.H.H. after Albert's death.
+Although Prince Albert, was largely responsible for Tennyson's appointment as Laureate, Queen Victoria became an ardent admirer of Tennyson's work, writing in her diary that she was "much soothed & pleased" by reading In Memoriam A.H.H. after Albert's death.

 The two met twice, first in April 1862, when Victoria wrote in her diary, "very peculiar looking, tall, dark, with a fine head, long black flowing hair & a beard, oddly dressed, but there is no affectation about him."

 Tennyson met her a second time just over two decades later, on 7 August 1883, and the Queen told him what a comfort In Memoriam A.H.H. had been.